Skip to navigation Skip to content

 See Freedom of Information.

 Do not advise the injured person or claimant to complete the Third party authority (MO021) form in place of providing verbal consent for telephone conversations.
-The MO021 form is intended for authorised third parties, not individuals, and verbal consent is required for each phone call received.
+Verbal consent is required for each phone call received.

-See Verbal consent during phone calls in Enquiries and authenticating a customer - Medicare Compensation Recovery
+For information about getting See Verbal consent during phone calls see Enquiries and authenticating a customer - Medicare Compensation Recovery

 The Resources page contains: